kindone/python-proptest/docs/unittest-integration.md

         self.assertEqual(x + y, y + x)
 ```

-The `@for_all` decorator works identically in both frameworks - only the assertion style changes!
+The `@for_all` decorator works identically in both frameworks - only the assertion style changes.

 ## Examples